Sweet Corn: The Unsung Hero of Staple Crops

 Plowing and Tilling.
 Prepare the land properly for the ideal growth of the sweet corn seed that you will plant.
 Good plowing and tilling of the land will help avoid early growth of weeds in your corn farm.

-For light soil, it is recommended that you plow the land once and till it also once.
+For light soil, we recommend that you plow the land once and till it also once.

-For clay or heavy soil, it is recommended that you plow the land once and you till it twice with 7-10 days interval for the tilling.
+For clay or heavy soil, we recommend that you plow the land once and till it twice with a 7-10 days interval for the tilling.

 Furrowing.
 On the day of sowing, build furrows with a 70 centimeter distance from each other and a depth of 8 centimeters for wet season or 10 centimeters for dry season.